open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 If the `target` is not a string or does not exist, the `Trim` Converter will return an error.

 `target` is a string.
-`replacement` is an optional string representing the character to replace with.
+`replacement` is an optional string representing the character to replace with (default: whitespace).

 Examples: